cal-data-eng/cal-data-eng.github.io/fa24faq.md

 We recommend that you sign up for the class [EdStem link TBD]({{page.course.edstem}}) and follow the class assuming you'll have a slot soon. **See above for how to get added to any other required resources.**
 -->

-## I'm currently not a Data Science major and I want to take this course!
+## I am not currently declared a Data Science major; can I enroll in this course?

 [updated 4/23] As of this time, we can't provide guarantees on non-Data Science student enrollment.
 We will prioritize Data Science students, at least through Phase 1.